-Creating a business case for customer learning is easy when you know one key fact: trained customers perform better than non-trained customers in just about every business metric.
-Now, pull together your customer and training data and get ready to measure!
+Creating a business case for customer learning is easy when you know one undeniable fact — trained customers perform better than non-trained customers in just about every business metric.
+Want more details?
+Pull together your training and customer data.
+And then get ready to measure!

 The Durable Business Case for Customer Learning